 IBT Online provides website localization and international online marketing services to help companies grow their sales, brands and businesses online globally, and that since 2002.
-So at IBT Online we all think outside the country, and perhaps more importantly, we all do outside the country, as we have delivered more than 600 localized country specifc corporate websites through our Online Global program.
+So at IBT Online we all think outside the country, and perhaps more importantly, we all do Online Global outside the country, as we have delivered more than 1,000 localized country specific corporate websites through our succesful Online Global program.

 When I read about the author, it stated that John Yunker is “the world’s leading expert on web content globalization”.
 Now that is an ambitious claim that sets expectations.
 So this blog turns out to be something of a book review.

 Back on my iPad, I discovered the online world of John, who “is the author of the novel The Tourist Trail and co-founder of a boutique environmental publisher, Ashland Creek Press.
 John is clearly quite the individualist character, out there enjoying the beautiful tranquillity of Ashland, Oregon (fessing up I admit to loving Oregon and am always happy to have reason to go there), while penning such useful insights as the above mentioned book, that get people like me excited.
 Recognizing that I always need to learn more, I became thankful to John for his work and findings, made so very accessible in this book.
 Let’s dive in.